coderkei/akmenu-next/CONTRIBUTING.md

 **AI-assisted contributions are allowed.**

-Contributors may use tools such as ChatGPT, OpenAI Codex, Claude Code, GitHub Copilot, or other generative AI and coding assistants when developing changes for AKMenu-Next.

-However, **the use of AI to generate or substantially modify code submitted to this project must be disclosed.**
+Contributions submitted where changes to the code have been made using Generative AI or LLMs are generally accepted, however, **the use of AI to generate or substantially modify code submitted to this project must be disclosed.**

 If AI was used, please state this clearly in the pull request description.
 A short explanation of what the AI was used for is appreciated, particularly for substantial changes.